 You can easily create and edit templates with electronic contracts

 Do you produce high-volume contracts for a variety of clients or business partners?

-The software will easily save your template so that you can return to it.
+The software will automatically save your template so that you can return to it.
 You can also save multiple versions of the template and use them at any time.

-This saves you a lot of time in drafting or re-drafting a traditional contract.
+This saves a lot of time compared to drafting or re-drafting a traditional contract.